-AASB 101.10f Th ird Statement of Financial Position 1.
-A third Statement of Financial Position is required where a change in accounting policy or correction of error has resulted in a material change to the Statement of Financial Position previously presented at the opening comparative date.
-2. The relevant line items which have changed should be presented in this note. Со rrection of errors AASB 108.42 3.
-Specific guidance for accounting for errors is provided within AASB 108, however the basic principle is that prior period errors are to be accounted for in the period in which they occurred.
+Third Statement of Financial Position A third Statement of Financial Position is required where a change in accounting policy or correction of error has resulted in a material change to the Statement of Financial Position previously presented at the opening comparative date.
+The relevant line items which have changed should be presented in this note. rection of errors Specific guidance for accounting for errors is provided within AASB108, however the basic principle is that prior period errors are to be accounted for in the period in which they occurred.
 This means that most prior period errors will be adjusted in the comparative year or opening equity of the comparative period.
-AASB 108.44 4.
-When it is impracticable to determine the period-specific effects of an error on comparative information for one or more prior periods presented, the council shall restate the opening balances of assets, liabilities and equity for the earliest period for which retrospective restatement is practicable (which may be the current period).
+When it is impracticable to determine the period-specific effects of an error on comparative information for one or more prior periods presented, the council shall restate the opening balances of assets, liabilities and equity for the earliest period for which retrospective restatement is practicable (which may be the current period). r Strr